 This board manages the oversight of many tenant and landlord relationship problems, so it is with them that you will want to file for eviction.

-You will have to filed an application for eviction with the Board.
+You will have to file an application for eviction with the Board.
 The application will explain the issue, what you want to be done about it, and other essential information.
 The Board will review this information and schedule a hearing if you seem to have enough reason for the eviction.

 Step 4: The Hearing